 The Antagonizing Pain

 We often say the phrase 'pain in the ass' about the people we abhor, but, God forbid, if you suffer from hemorrhoids you will clearly understand what 'pain in the ass' truly means.
-That devastating becomes the state of a person.
-He cannot walk, he cannot talk, he cannot eat and sleep and sit properly; also, he can't cough, sneeze, change positions, turn and toss on the bed.
+That devastating ailment becomes the state of a person.
+They cannot walk, they cannot talk, they cannot eat or sleep or sit properly; also, they can't cough, sneeze, change positions, or toss and turn on the bed.
 Every move causes excruciating pain.

 External hemorrhoids are a lump formed in the area of the anus.
 It could form because of a tear in the anal area.
 You can call it inflammation.
 The lump can be tiny, huge, one, more than one, etc. It's mostly at the border of the anus; hence the discomfort and affliction.
 It can even form somewhere inside the border of the anus and then stretch outside causing agony internally and externally.